 All faculty members from across Illinois Tech’s academic departments are encouraged to apply.

-Any and all proposed initiatives will be considered for funding, under the condition that the initiative must be completed by the end of the spring 2020 semester.
+Any and all proposed initiatives will be considered for funding, under the condition that the initiative must be completed by the end of the fall 2020 semester.
 Proposed initiatives should clearly define how the completion of the initiative will promote biomedical science or biomedical engineering research at Illinois Tech.
 Preference will be given to proposals that are highly strategic and demonstrate a likely pathway to future translational research.

 Proposed initiatives may directly benefit individual research, although preference will be given to those that embrace team-based research.
 Examples of possible initiatives include, but are not limited to: